qshuai/utxo-stats/README.md

 | bitcoin core  | mainnet | 527687       | 51283037                |
 | bitcoin-abc   | mainnet | 534637       | 39922839                |

-#### Notice: This repository is outdate!
+#### Notice: This repository is redundancy!
 The utxo information can be acquired just using JSON-RPC `gettxoutsetinfo`.